davidconoh/davidconoh/README.md

 ### Currently

 - 🤔 I am what she called a 'Linux and friends' guy...
-- 💬 Ask me about the Web, Data and Cloud Analytics...
+- 💬 Ask me about the web, data and cloud...
-- 📫 Reach me on [LinkedIn](https://linkedin.com/in/davidconoh) and [Twitter](https://twitter.com/davidconoh).
+- 📫 Reach out to me on [LinkedIn](https://linkedin.com/in/davidconoh)
 - 😄 Pronouns: Me, Myself and I.
 - ⚡ Fun fact: Bless the LORD, O my soul; all that is within me, bless His holy name (Psa 103:1).